Responsible Sheltering Policy

 The basic elements of Responsible Sheltering are outlined below:

 Physical Health – in cooperation with our veterinarians, each animal we receive is assessed for medical conditions that may affect their health and well-being.
 We make every effort to treat medical conditions of animals that come to us, so they can live pain-free lives.
-Our donors help us provide vaccinations, surgeries, and medicinal regimens to help save the animals in our care.
+Our donors help us procure vaccinations, surgeries, and medicinal regimens to help save the animals in our care.

 Behavioral Health – in addition to medical assessments, each animal we receive is rigorously assessed for behavioral conditions that may adversely affect their ability to live safely with others and avoid mental distress.
 When conditions are identified, such as aggression or anxiety, our staff works with the animals to try to address the issues, sometimes in cooperation with volunteers, foster homes and partner organizations.